idm-auth/admin-backend-koa/.amazonq/rules/project-conventions.md

 - ALWAYS use `@/` alias for src imports: `import { App } from '@/infrastructure/core/app'`
 - NEVER use relative paths like `../../`
 - Reference: any file in `src/`
+- **CRITICAL: NEVER invent imports - ALWAYS verify they exist first**
+- **If an import doesn't exist, either:**
+  1. Search for the correct import path using fileSearch/fsRead
+  2. Export it from the framework if it should be public
+  3. Ask the user for the correct path
+- **NEVER write code with imports that don't exist - this breaks compilation**

 ## Module Pattern
 - Each domain module extends AbstractModule from framework